jasondown/100-days-of-code/log.md

 **Details**:

- - Itegrated Go routines and channels:
+ - Integrated Go routines and channels:
  	- With mutex lock.
 	- To simulate events and event listeners.
 	- To simluate callbacks.